The process of selling your house can sometimes be complicated and time-consuming.

 Take some time to consider the market conditions and, again, be guided by the experience of your estate agent.

-In a slow market favourable to sellers, you should be prepared to receive offers at least between 5% and 10% below your asking price, potentially more.
+In a slow market favourable to buyers, you should be prepared to receive offers at least between 5% and 10% below your asking price, potentially more.

-However, in a buyer's market where there may be a lot of interest in your property, weigh up whether price or a quick sale is more important to you.
+However, in a seller's market where there may be a lot of interest in your property, weigh up whether price or a quick sale is more important to you.

 If time is on your side, you may be better holding out for a bigger offer.